ablanco1950/RecognizeTrafficSign/README.md

 which would give a success rate of 99.43502824858757%

-Next, it is tested with a series of photos that appear in the Test2 folder ( formed with th first 30 images from https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format/data.
+Next, it is tested with a series of photos that appear in the Test2 folder ( formed with the first 30 images from https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format/data.

 running: